AadityaArunSingh/Natual-Language-Processing/README.md

 ## ✍️ Author

-Aaditya Singh – MSc Business Analytics
+Aaditya Singh – MSc Data Science
-Contributions: Data Augmentation, Model Training, Evaluation, Reporting
 For academic use and performance benchmarking of NLP models in the legal domain.

 ---